SJ 397 - The Bauer Duesenberg

 The Franklin Mint 1/24 scale die cast model of SJ397.
 The over-sized "duesenbird" hood ornament fell prey or an over zealous duster.
 Moral: Get a display case!

-The history of the chassis is quite interesting.
+The history of chassis #2405 is quite interesting.
 It was initially a short wheel base chassis, a 1931 demonstrator.
 The engine had a damaged cylinder.
 The body was removed, and presumably sold.
 After the company folded Bauer bought the chassis and designed and commissioned the present body.
 The engine was repaired and the chassis was lengthened to the present 1531/2" length.
 A supercharger was added, and the body crafted by Rollson.
 Although the hood ornament was the typical "duesenbird," it was elongated to accentuate the length of the car, the hood in particular.

 The car is referred to as a 1937, 1938, or 1940 (the year that the present car was finished and titled), depending upon whom you ask!